peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

 ![alt_text](https://github.com/peralegh/480/blob/master/CollegeEnrollmentData/LowIncomeWPrediction.png "Percent Enrollment of Low Income with Predictions")

+Low Income enrollment is very volitile, and from a glance it is difficult to determine if college price has any correlation with it.

 Here we have the mid income enrollment by year with predicted values.

 ![alt_text](https://github.com/peralegh/480/blob/master/CollegeEnrollmentData/MidIncomePrediction.png "Percent Enrollment of Middle Income with Predictions")